 I am a master educator with extensive experience in curriculum and workshop development.
 I’ve presented at international conferences on Restorative Justice, and on Teaching English as a Foreign Language.
 (This is an unexpected beginning to this “good death” work – I know – but stay with me.)

 In 2013, I left a teaching position at Colorado State University to follow a dream.
-I became a credentialed Life Coach and founded Mindful Expeditions, LLC.
+I became a credentialed Life Coach and founded Mindful Expeditions.
 My practice focused on dating support for individuals and relationship coaching for couples.

 During that time, heart-wrenching personal loss compelled me to explore the concept of a good death.
 Initially, this was a pursuit fueled by grief and confusion.
 However, events four years later would shatter the life I knew and transform my vision and vocation: I now have a mission to share what I know about dying well with you.